curl/curl/docs/libcurl/opts/CURLOPT_ALTSVC_CTRL.md

 exists an existing connection to the host in the connection pool, then that is preferred.

+If CURLOPT_ALTSVC(3) is set, CURLOPT_ALTSVC_CTRL(3) gets a default value corresponding to CURLALTSVC_H1 | CURLALTSVC_H2 | CURLALTSVC_H3 - the HTTP/2
+and HTTP/3 bits are only set if libcurl was built with support for those versions.

 Setting any bit enables the alt-svc engine.

 ## CURLALTSVC_READONLYFILE